MarkGotham/Data_Compression/tasks/explore_noise.md

 - Task:
   - Play around with the frequency and amplitude of
     - the periodic signal (and or composite signal),
-    - with noise (in which case, frequency range)
+    - the noise (in which case, by filtering the frequency _range_)
   - Note your limits: when do you stop hearing the signal?
-- Bonus:
+- Bonus tasks:
-  - Go to the masking functions and see how well they match your experience and/or function.
+  - Go to the `masking` functions and see how well they match your experience.
+  - Write a function to filter the noise, to clear the noise spectrum around a signal periodicity.
+  - Plot Fourier transforms of the white noise and the filtered noise to compare.